 The good news is that California laws are meant to protect victims.
 IVC filter failure falls under what is known as mass tort litigation.
 This is a lawsuit in which there are many victims due to the same faulty product.
 These cases are handled differently than an individual lawsuit, such as a car accident claim, because they involve multiple plaintiffs and the litigation often spans separate jurisdictions.

 Such cases are known as MDLs, or multi-district litigations.
 Once an MDL has been approved by a federal court, it is possible for many victims to seek redress together.
 This is a great opportunity for people who have suffered injury due to an IVC filter to receive the compensation they deserve.
 Mass torts are also distinct from class action suits, which do have multiple plaintiffs, but the case is consolidated in one courtroom and the verdict will be divided equally between all the plaintiffs.
 In a mass tort, the plaintiffs receive different amounts depending on their degree of injury.

-You can’t trust a mass tort case like this to just any lawyer.
+You can’t trust a mass tort case like this to just any personal injury lawyer.
 You want to find a lawyer who has experience with MDL and is familiar with the federal court system.
 The dedicated and professional team at Jurewitz Law Group Injury & Accident Lawyers has a proven track record of representing victims and ensuring they have the resources they need to recover from their injuries.
 Call us today at (619) 233-5020 to schedule a free consultation.